Cancer research is a major strategic area of the

 University of Zurich (UZH) and the

 University Hospital Zurich (USZ).
-Together, UZH and USZ have recently established the Comprehensive Cancer Center Zurich (CCC ZURICH) uniting innovative cancer research and cancer patient care.
-In collaboration with numerous academic and industry partners the CCC ZURICH forms an interdisciplinary cancer network in Zurich.
+Together, UZH and USZ have recently established the Comprehensive Cancer Center Zurich (CCCZ) uniting innovative cancer research and cancer patient care.
+In collaboration with numerous academic and industry partners the CCCZ forms an interdisciplinary cancer network in Zurich.

-Within the CCC ZURICH, the Cancer Research Center (CRC) integrates and supports cancer research activities of the UZH, USZ,
+Within the CCCZ, the Cancer Research Center (CRC) integrates and supports cancer research activities of the UZH, USZ,

 Balgrist University Hospital and